 Variety and versatility are key.
 I like to have a suite of complementary super teacher tools to draw on over the scope of a learning sequence—using the right app at the right time, and in the right learning context.
 The prevalence of free tech tools for teachers available means we now have the luxury of picking and choosing from a vast array of apps to suit different learning scenarios.

 In most cases, an app being free is an important non-negotiable as a teacher.
 The last thing you want to do is put up more barriers to education and further entrench socioeconomic divisions by trying to embed paid apps.

 Check out my list of top 20 free tech tools for teachers, and together we can democratise education one app at a time.

 EdApp’s new public microlearning courseware platform Educate All is free for teachers, students and anyone else on the planet who has a desire to learn.
-Together with UNITAR, EdApp is redefining what we mean by ‘team teaching’ by creating a true global village of educators.
+Together with UNITAR, EdApp is redefining what we mean by ‘team micro teaching’ by creating a true global village of educators.